 Your kidney doctor will monitor the health of your kidneys and check for signs of cardiovascular disease.
 You will also be monitored for complications like anemia and high blood pressure.
 Part of your treatment program may include taking certain medications to treat these complications, as well as treating any calcium or phosphorus imbalances in the body.
 Your doctor will also refer you to a renal dietitian, who will work with you to create a kidney-friendly and heart-friendly diet that is low in cholesterol and saturated fats.

 If you have diabetes and/or high blood pressure, your kidney doctor will work with your family doctor and renal dietitian to treat both conditions.
 Your treatment plan may include a combination of medication and diet.
 Managing your diabetes and blood pressure levels in the early stages of kidney disease will help slow the damage to your kidneys as well as reduce your risk for cardiovascular disease.

 Your doctor may also recommend exercise as part of your treatment program.
-Based on your physical condition, age and other factors, your doctor will suggest activities that are right for you.
+Based on your physical condition, age and other factors, your doctor may suggest activities that are right for you.
 If you smoke, your doctor will recommend that you stop.
-Smoking increases your risk of cardiovascular disease, and can cause other complications.
+Smoking may increase your risk of cardiovascular disease, and can cause other complications.